whyyouj/Fraud-Analytics-Project/README.md

-# BT4012 Group 16 Project - Fraudulent Credit Card Transaction Prediction
+# Fraud Analytics Project - Fraudulent Credit Card Transaction Prediction

 ## Overview
 In this project, our team tackled the challenge of predicting fraudulent credit card transactions.
 Utilizing a synthetic dataset from Kaggle, we explored various machine learning models to identify key indicators of fraud and enhance predictive accuracy.